vm-mishchenko/whisper-service/app/README.md

 # Whisper app
 App is a web server that:
-- exposes api that returns transcription for requested audio url
+- exposes api that returns transcription for requested audio
-- schedules transcription by adding task to the `AWS SQS` queue
+- schedules transcription

 Demo: https://whisper-app-b4lxkp5rjq-uc.a.run.app